MobleyLab/GuthrieSolv/README.md

 ### Other contributors
 - David L. Mobley, UC Irvine, who maintains this repository
+- Probably students and others who worked with Dr. Guthrie over the years, but I (DLM) do not have their information

 ## Acknowledgments
 - James Guthrie, who made this data available and gave permission to post it publicly; he does not want any credit for this, but he should certainly be acknowledged.